SolaceDev/solace-dev-tutorials/src/pages/samples/solace-samples-jms/using-external-jndi.md

       link: /blob/master/src/main/java/com/solace/samples/ExtJndiTest.java
 ---

-This tutorial shows how to provision and look up Solace JMS objects from an external [Java Naming and Directory Interface (JNDI)](https://en.wikipedia.org/wiki/Java_Naming_and_Directory_Interface ) service, hosted outside the Solace message broker.
+This tutorial shows how to provision and look up Solace JMS objects from an external [Java Naming and Directory Interface (JNDI)](https://en.wikipedia.org/wiki/Java_Naming_and_Directory_Interface) service, hosted outside the Solace message broker.

-The [Obtaining JMS objects using JNDI]({{ site.baseurl }}/using-jndi) tutorial provided an introduction to JNDI and the use of JNDI services hosted by the message broker.
+The [Obtaining JMS objects using JNDI](../using-jndi/) tutorial provided an introduction to JNDI and the use of JNDI services hosted by the message broker.
 Using the Solace built-in (internal) JNDI server makes integration easy, but some enterprise use-cases already utilize a dedicated JNDI server, and prefer to store Solace JMS objects at the same location.

 ## Assumptions

 This tutorial assumes the following:

 *   You are familiar with JNDI basics and the Solace message broker's built-in JNDI service.
-Refer to the [Java JNDI](https://docs.oracle.com/javase/jndi/tutorial/ ) and the [Obtaining JMS objects using JNDI]({{ site.baseurl }}/using-jndi) tutorials for more.
+Refer to the [Java JNDI](https://docs.oracle.com/javase/jndi/tutorial/) and the [Obtaining JMS objects using JNDI](../using-jndi/) tutorials for more.
-*   You are familiar with Solace [core concepts]({{ site.docs-core-concepts }}){:target="_top"}.
+*   You are familiar with Solace [core concepts](https://docs.solace.com/PubSub-Basics/Core-Concepts.htm).
-*   You have an understanding, or you can refer to the [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) tutorial for:
+*   You have an understanding, or you can refer to the [Persistence with Queues](../persistence-with-queues/) tutorial for:
     *   the Java Messaging Service (JMS) basics
     *   how to send and receive a message using the JMS API
     *   how obtain the Solace JMS API